caiocsper/caiocsper/README.md

 - 💻 Web Developement Student at [Trybe](https://www.betrybe.com)

-- 🌱 I’m currently learning Express and MySQL
+- 🌱 I’m currently learning OOP and SOLID

 - :handshake: I'm looking to collaborate with React and JS projects

 - 🌎 I'm Brazilian

-- 💬 Ask me about **JavaScript, Anime/Manga and Games**
+- 💬 Ask me about **Coding, Anime/Manga, Games and Anything**

-- 🎯 I'm studying to become a Full Stack Developer
+- 🎯 I'm studying to become a Back-End Developer

 ### Contact me